petervansickel/quickstart-ibm-cloud-private/docs/cfn-dev-test-overview.md

 The bootstrap and nodeinit projects each have an Ant script that does a "build" of the bootstrap and nodeinit "script package" artifacts that are ultimately used to "install" the scripts onto their respective nodes.

-For the bootstrap project the Ant build script is named: `Build-AWS-ICP-Bootstrap-ZIP.xml`.
+For the bootstrap project the Ant build script is named: `Build-AWS-ICP-Bootstrap.xml`.

-For the nodeinit project the Ant build script is named: `Build-AWS-ICP-NodeInit-ZIP.xml`
+For the nodeinit project the Ant build script is named: `Build-AWS-ICP-NodeInit.xml`

 One of the properties in each of the build scripts is a `ScriptPackageVersion`.
 The version is tacked onto the root name of the zip archive.
 The version is also injected into the main Python module, i.e., `bootstrap.py` or `nodeinit.py`.